I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ne-d3d10umddi-d3d11-1ddi-video-processor-stereo-format.md

 </dl>

 ## -remarks
 <p>This enumeration designates the two stereo views as "frame 0" and "frame 1".
-The <i>LeftViewFrame0</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439817">VideoProcessorSetStreamStereoFormat</a> method specifies which view is the left view, and which is the right view.</p>
+The <i>LeftViewFrame0</i> parameter of the <a href="display.videoprocessorsetstreamstereoformat">VideoProcessorSetStreamStereoFormat</a> method specifies which view is the left view, and which is the right view.</p>

 <p>For packed formats, if the source rectangle clips part of the surface, the driver interprets the rectangle in logical coordinates relative to the stereo view,  rather than absolute pixel coordinates.
 The result is that frame 0 and frame 1 are clipped proportionately.</p>

-<p>To query whether the device supports stereo 3-D video, call <a href="https://msdn.microsoft.com/library/windows/hardware/hh451674">GetVideoProcessorCaps</a> and check for the <b>D3D11_VIDEO_PROCESSOR_FEATURE_CAPS_STEREO</b> flag in the <b>FeatureCaps</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450968">D3D11_1DDI_VIDEO_PROCESSOR_CAPS</a> structure.
-If this capability flag is present, it means that the driver supports all of the stereo formats that are not  listed as optional.
-To find out which optional formats are supported, call <b>GetVideoProcessorCaps</b> and check the <b>StereoCaps</b> member of the structure.</p>

-<p>This enumeration designates the two stereo views as "frame 0" and "frame 1".
-The <i>LeftViewFrame0</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439817">VideoProcessorSetStreamStereoFormat</a> method specifies which view is the left view, and which is the right view.</p>

-<p>For packed formats, if the source rectangle clips part of the surface, the driver interprets the rectangle in logical coordinates relative to the stereo view,  rather than absolute pixel coordinates.
-The result is that frame 0 and frame 1 are clipped proportionately.</p>

-<p>To query whether the device supports stereo 3-D video, call <a href="https://msdn.microsoft.com/library/windows/hardware/hh451674">GetVideoProcessorCaps</a> and check for the <b>D3D11_VIDEO_PROCESSOR_FEATURE_CAPS_STEREO</b> flag in the <b>FeatureCaps</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450968">D3D11_1DDI_VIDEO_PROCESSOR_CAPS</a> structure.
-If this capability flag is present, it means that the driver supports all of the stereo formats that are not  listed as optional.
-To find out which optional formats are supported, call <b>GetVideoProcessorCaps</b> and check the <b>StereoCaps</b> member of the structure.</p>

-<p>This enumeration designates the two stereo views as "frame 0" and "frame 1".
-The <i>LeftViewFrame0</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439817">VideoProcessorSetStreamStereoFormat</a> method specifies which view is the left view, and which is the right view.</p>

-<p>For packed formats, if the source rectangle clips part of the surface, the driver interprets the rectangle in logical coordinates relative to the stereo view,  rather than absolute pixel coordinates.
-The result is that frame 0 and frame 1 are clipped proportionately.</p>

-<p>To query whether the device supports stereo 3-D video, call <a href="https://msdn.microsoft.com/library/windows/hardware/hh451674">GetVideoProcessorCaps</a> and check for the <b>D3D11_VIDEO_PROCESSOR_FEATURE_CAPS_STEREO</b> flag in the <b>FeatureCaps</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450968">D3D11_1DDI_VIDEO_PROCESSOR_CAPS</a> structure.
+<p>To query whether the device supports stereo 3-D video, call <a href="display.getvideoprocessorcaps">GetVideoProcessorCaps</a> and check for the <b>D3D11_VIDEO_PROCESSOR_FEATURE_CAPS_STEREO</b> flag in the <b>FeatureCaps</b> member of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d11-1ddi-video-processor-caps.md">D3D11_1DDI_VIDEO_PROCESSOR_CAPS</a> structure.
 If this capability flag is present, it means that the driver supports all of the stereo formats that are not  listed as optional.
 To find out which optional formats are supported, call <b>GetVideoProcessorCaps</b> and check the <b>StereoCaps</b> member of the structure.</p>

 ## -requirements
 <table>